jirkaslaboch2/car-merchandise-eshop-FLASK/README.md

 # car-merchandise-eshop-FLASK
 Flask integration of the car merchandise eshop source code

-The website can be started by running the app.py file or by flask run
+The website can be started by running the app.py file or by running "flask run" in the console